databricks-industry-solutions/security-analysis-tool/docs/new_setup.md

 # Setup Guide

+Follow this guide to setup the Security Analysis Tool (SAT) on your Databricks workspace.

+## Pre-requisites

+Before proceeding with the installation, make sure you have the following prerequisites:

+- Python 3.9 or higher
+- Databricks Account ID
+- Databricks SQL Warehouse (To run the SQL dashboard)
+- Pypi access from your workspace (To install the SAT utility library)

-## Considerations
+### Considerations

-SAT cretes a new security_analysis database and Delta tables.
+SAT creates a new security_analysis database and Delta tables.
 If you are an existing SAT user please run the following command:

 ### Hive metastore based schema